jonathas/jonathas.github.io/about/index.md

 ## Professional

-I currently work as a Software Developer for [Mautilus](http://mautilus.com) in Brno, Czech Republic.
+I currently work as a Software Engineer for [24/i](http://24i.com) in Brno, Czech Republic.

 * [Projects](http://jonathas.com/projects) I've developed or am currently working on.